 - Sanitisers and soap – Ensure that sanitiser and hand-washing stations are stocked at all times throughout the event.

 Implementation and Review

-As the event organiser, you need to continually monitor the situation during the event, to ensure that staff is carrying out their duties safely and within the guidelines that you have provided them with.
-Have a checklist that you can use so that you don’t miss any important elements.
+As the event organiser, you need to continually monitor the situation during the event to ensure that staff is carrying out their duties safely and within the guidelines that you have provided them with.
+Have a checklist that you can use so that you don’t miss any essential elements.
 Make a note of anything that comes up during the event that you may need to change on your risk assessment document before the next event.

 If you have applied your awareness and common sense in drawing up a risk assessment, and your staff knows their roles in implementing this plan, there is no reason why you should not have a successful, safe event.